Aan-Sara123/MoodSwingSimulator3000/README.md

+# Team Name - CodeLine

+# Team Members
+- Aan Sara Biju
+- Nandana Suresh

 # MoodSwingWebMockerGUI

 **MoodSwingWebMockerGUI** is a playful Java Swing application that lets you interact with a snarky and humorous chatbot.
 The bot will roast, compliment, or react weirdly to your messages—and will even taunt you if you stay silent!

+**It will make you lost your time..**

 ## Features